ethereum/devp2p/rlpx.md

 # Implementation Overview
 Packets are dynamically framed, prefixed with an RLP encoded header, encrypted, and authenticated.
 Multiplexing is achieved via the frame header which specifies the destination protocol of a packet.

-Each node is expected to maintain a private key for cryptographic operations.
-A node's private key must be static and must be saved and restored between sessions.
+All cryptographic operations are based on secp256k1 and each node is expected to maintain a static private key which is saved and restored between sessions.
 It is recommended that the private key can only be reset manually, for example, by deleting a file or database entry.

 An RLPx implementation is composed of:
 * Node Discovery & Peer Preference